 Alabama Lawmaker Introduces Bill Repealing Anti-Gay Curriculum in Sex Ed

-January 7, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+January 7, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 Alabama State Rep. Patricia Todd introduced a bill that would limit the state legislature’s role in sex education, as well as repeal the inclusion of anti-gay curriculum.